bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/docusaurus/docs/adding-a-stylesheet.md

 sidebar_label: Adding Stylesheets
 ---

-This project setup uses [webpack](https://webpack.js.org/) for handling all assets. webpack offers a custom way of “extending” the concept of `import` beyond JavaScript.
+This project setup uses [webpack](https://webpack.js.org/) for handling all assets. webpack offers a custom way of "extending" the concept of `import` beyond JavaScript.
 To express that a JavaScript file depends on a CSS file, you need to **import the CSS from the JavaScript file**:

 ## `Button.css`